DuarteDomingues/Artificial-Intelligence-and-Cognitive-Systems/README.md

 ### Final project of the course IASC (Inteligência Artificial para Sistemas Coginitivos)

-Engenharia Informática e Multimédia - ISEL
+Mestrado Engenharia Informática e Multimédia - ISEL

 ---
 In this project different models and algorithms of artificial intelligence and